Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Deriving dynamical equations

 with $\lambda_{dB}=\frac{\hbar}{\sqrt{2mT}}$ being the thermal de-Broglie wavelength.
 Hereafter $\beta=1$, which means all the energies are measured in units of $kT$.

-One may evaluate $I(\omega)$ numerically, considering quadratic dispersion relation.
+One may evaluate $I(\omega)$ numerically, considering the quadratic dispersion relation.
 Moreover, asymptotic behaviour may be studied analytically (see Appendix A to find calculations for arbitrary momentum $\bs q$).
-All the information is summarized on Fig. \ref{fig:I+}.
+All the information is summarized in the Fig. \ref{fig:I+}.

 When discussing the $\omega\to\infty$ asymptotics, we note that $I(\omega)={\rm const}$ does not vanish.
 This is due to the contribution of the following process: a virtual particle with $q=0$ and $\varepsilon = w$ scatters on a reservoir particle with $q\approx 0,\ \epsilon_{\bs q}\approx 0$.
 As a result, they are both in the reservoir with momenta $\bs q_1=-\bs q_2$ and energies $\varepsilon_{\bs q_1}=\varepsilon_{\bs q_2}=\frac{\omega}{2}$.
 The amplitude of this process does not decrease with growing $\omega$.
 This is a consequence of the contact interaction model.
 If we consider some finite interaction radius, \textit{i.e.,} introduce a transfer momentum cut-off, $I(\omega)$ will tend to zero with growing $\omega$ because of growing transferred momentum $q\sim \sqrt{\omega}$ during the scattering process.
-This is schematically demonstrated by a dash-dotted red line on Fig. \ref{fig:I+}.
+This is schematically demonstrated by a dash-dotted red line in the Fig. \ref{fig:I+}.
 The exact behaviour depends, of course, on the interparticle interaction potential.